Tomaszewicz has posted an 8-1 singles record this season

 Marcy Hora-Cava was named Florida Atlantic's head women's tennis coach in the fall of 2008 after 10 years at the professional level as a player and coach.

-Hora-Cava in her sixth season as head coach finished the season strong, going 9-6 in her last 15 matches of the season.
-She also coached two players to 13 wins in singles and had five players with winning records.
+Hora-Cava in her seventh season as head coach finished last season strong, going 12-5.
+She coached Junior Bianca Biglione to 13 wins in singles and had five players with .500 or winning percentange.
+She also guided the doubles team of Catalina Ene and Lyndsey Boos to a 9-1 record.

 Hora-Cava led the Owls to a win increase in her first three years, highlighted by a 13-12 record in 2011.
 FAU tallied its first winning season since 2004 under Hora-Cava's guidiance.